 Business Best Practices to Build Brand Intimacy

 Convenience: People knew you by name, close to where you live, you didn’t have to wait in lines.
-Comfort of home anywhere else.
+The comfort of home anywhere else.

 Products & Services: What was your favorite meal?
 Activity or maybe a secret area.
 New technology is all about personalizing the customer experience.
 Broad product choices, experience

-Thank You & Appreciation: Acknolwedgement and follow-up emails coupons, offers.
+Thank You & Appreciation: Acknowledgment and follow-up email coupons, offers.
 Mother’s were on to something by teaching their children manners.
 Surprise & delight fans.

 Keep in mind, that active listening and responding can be a little bit tricky.
 Sometimes people don’t want to be engaged on certain channels.
 Choose the right one.
 Dell had to learn the hard way with Facebook.
 They would scan the web and find customers on Facebook talking about their products.
 Trying to be proactive, they reached out to these customers on their wall only to get an unexpected response.

 “Omg, why are you talking to me on my Facebook wall?
 I wasn’t asking for help!”

 Their solution?
 Create a tab on their Facebook page and direct people to voice their concerns there and focus on Twitter as their real-time helpline.

 Suggestions & Actions Box: Some of your companies’ best ideas can actually come from the people who use your product.
 Social is a real-time suggestion box.
 Not every idea can be viable to your business plan but who better to tap as a resource than your consumers?
 Ideas, voted by the crowd.